-A. Section 2B1.1 (Covering Various Theft and Fraud Offenses)
+A. SECTION 2B1.1 (COVERING VARIOUS THEFT AND FRAUD OFFENSES)

-Subsection (b)(14) at §2B1.1 addresses cases involving the misappropriation of a trade secret and provides that where the defendant knew or intended (A) that the trade secret would be transported or transmitted out of the United States, a 2-level increase applies, or (B) that the offense would benefit a foreign government, foreign instrumentality, or foreign agent, a 4-level increase applies, with a minimum offense level of 14.75
+Subsection (b)(14) at §2B1.1 addresses cases involving the misappropriation of a trade secret and provides that where the defendant knew or intended (A) "that the trade secret would be transported or transmitted out of the United States," a 2-level increase applies, or (B) "that the offense would benefit a foreign government, foreign instrumentality, or foreign agent," a 4-level increase applies, with a minimum offense level of 14.

-The Commission added §2B1.1(b)(14)(A) to account for the significant obstacles in effective investigation and prosecution of the transmission of stolen trade secrets outside of the United States, and the increased harm to victims and the nation such conduct causes. $^{76}$ Similarly, the Commission added §2B1.1(b)(14)(B) to address concerns that the involvement of a foreign government in trade secret theft increases the threat to the nation's economic and national security. $^{77}$
+The Commission added §2B1.1(b)(14)(A) to account for the significant obstacles in effective investigation and prosecution of the transmission of stolen trade secrets outside of the United States, and the increased harm to victims and the nation such conduct causes.
+Similarly, the Commission added §2B1.1(b)(14)(B) to address concerns that the involvement of a foreign government in trade secret theft increases the threat to the nation's economic and national security.

-B. Section 2D1.1 (Covering Drug Trafficking Offenses)
+B. SECTION 2D1.1 (COVERING DRUG TRAFFICKING OFFENSES)

-Application Note 4 at §2D1.1 provides that the drug trafficking guideline is applicable to "counterfeit" substances, defined in 21 U.S.C. § 802 to mean controlled substances that are falsely labeled so as to appear to have been legitimately manufactured or distributed.
+Application Note 4 to §2D1.1 provides that the drug trafficking guideline is applicable to "counterfeit" substances, "defined in 21 U.S.C. § 802 to mean controlled substances that are falsely labeled so as to appear to have been legitimately manufactured or distributed."

+&lt;sup>82 Id.

-&lt;sup>75 USSG §2B1.1(b)(14).
+USSG §2B1.1(b)(14).

-&lt;sup>76 See USSG App.
+&lt;sup>84 See USSG App.
 C, amend.
 771 (effective Nov.
 1, 2013).